-If FINRA does not receive payment by Dec.
-11, 2023, FINRA will assess FINRA-registered firms a late fee.
+If FINRA does not receive payment by the listed due date in December of each year, FINRA will assess FINRA-registered firms a late fee.
 Please see Notice to Members (NTM) 02-48 for details.
-In addition, firms risk becoming ineligible to do business in the jurisdictions where their registrations are not renewed if FINRA does not receive payment by Dec.
-26, 2023
+In addition, firms risk becoming ineligible to do business in the jurisdictions where their registrations are not renewed if FINRA does not receive payment by the listed December due date.